 - G.I.
-Joe (an uncommonly large number of action figures, 4 different animated series, a live-action film, and comic books and video games)
+Joe (An uncommonly large number of action figures, 4 different animated series, live-action films, and comic books and video games.)

 - Power Rangers by way of Super Sentai below.
 (Has had consecutive installments for 20 years, but exactly how many installments that IS has gotten complicated.
 Counting the installments roughly yearly is a good rule of thumb.
-In addition there are at least two movies and several video games)
+In addition there are at least three movies, a lot of comics, and several video games.)

 - Gundam (Eleven series, plus OAV releases, movies, in-canon games and even a ride, some in the same continuity, some not)